pdugas/recteq/README.md

 Submit [issues](https://github.com/pdugas/recteq/issues) for defects, feature requests or questions.
 I'll try to help as I can.

+I am *very* interested in feedback on this to know whether it's working for others.

 ## Credits

 I'm Paul Dugas, <paul@dugas.cc>.
 This is my first HA integration so be gentle!